dcmouyard/recipes/ranch-chili.md

 # Ranch Chili

+★★★★★

 Serves: 4-6

-Notes about this recipe.
+Time: 210 minutes

+If not using canned kidney beans, let then soak overnight.

 ## Ingredients